An Invariant for Transverse Coassociative 4-Folds: The Invariant

-The essential observation of this section is contained in \autoref{p4.7}, below.
-To state it precisely, we must define \cite{K07} the generalized connected sum $X_+\#_Z X_-$ of $X_+$ and $X_-$ along their intersection $Z$.
-First, we remove tubular neighborhoods $T_\pm$ of $Z$ in $X_+$ and $X_-$.
-Then, we fix an isomorphism $h$ between $N_+$ and $N_-$ that reverses orientation on the fibres.
-Finally, we form the space $X_+\#_Z X_-$ by identifying elements of $T_+\setminus Z$ with elements of $T_-\setminus Z$ via $h$.
-The diffeomorphism type of $X_+\#_Z X_-$ depends \cite{K07} on this choice of $h$ and in general there are two choices up to homotopy because $\pi_1(\textup{SO}(3))=\mathbb{Z}_2$.
+Let $X_\pm$ be two transversely-intersecting coassociative submanifolds of a $G_2$-manifold $(Y,\varphi)$ with compact intersection $Z$.
+Let $N$ denote the normal bundle to $Z$ in $Y$ and let $N_\pm$ denote the normal bundle to $Z$ in $X_\pm$.
+We can form the (generalized) connected sum $X_+\#_Z X_-$ of $X_+$ and $X_-$ along $Z$ as in \cite{K07}.
+First, remove tubular neighborhoods $T_\pm$ of $Z$ in $X_+$ and $X_-$.
+Then, fix an isomorphism $h$ between $N_+$ and $N_-$ that reverses orientation on the fibres.
+Finally, form the space $X_+\#_Z X_-$ by identifying elements of $T_+\setminus Z$ with elements of $T_-\setminus Z$ via $h$.
+Note that this is naturally a submanifold of $Y$.
+The diffeomorphism type of $X_+\#_Z X_-$ depends on the choice of $h$, and in general there are two such choices because $\pi_1(\textup{SO}(3))=\mathbb{Z}_2$, but in our case we have the following.

-\begin{prop} Given two transversely intersecting coassociative submanifolds $X_\pm$ of a $G_2$-manifold $(Y,\varphi)$, the $G_2$ structure $\varphi$ defines a canonical isomorphism between the normal bundles $N_+$ and $N_-$ and thus a canonical generalized connected sum $X_+\#_Z X_-$. \end{prop} \begin{proof} Since $X_+$ and $X_-$ intersect transversely we have a (non-orthogonal) splitting
+\begin{lem} The $G_2$-structure $\varphi$ determines an isomorphism between $N_+$ and $N_-$ and thus a canonical generalized connected sum $X_+\#_Z X_-$. \end{lem} \begin{proof} Since $X_+$ and $X_-$ intersect transversely we have a splitting